Q: What makes the Inside-Out model unique?

 Q: How can I make the case for Inside-Out inside my local correctional facility?

 A: Because studies have shown that persons with more education are less likely to be re-incarcerated (and less likely to be involved with disciplinary problems during their incarceration), administrators at most correctional facilities are eager to offer educational programs.
 This is especially the case when classes can be made available with no financial cost to the correctional institution and participants.
 The main concerns of correctional officials are safety and the prevention of ongoing personal relationships between inside and outside students.
-The Inside-Out model is designed in a way that addresses both of these issues to the satisfaction of most prison administrators.
+The Inside-Out model is designed in a way that addresses both of these issues to the satisfaction of prison administration.
 Contact The Inside-Out Center if you would like to be connected with faculty, administrators, or corrections staff who are already part of our network.

 Q: How safe is it to teach a class in prison?